karachid/AirBnB_clone/README.md

-Description : The project aims to build a complete web application that is a clone of the famous AirBnB Command interpeter :
+Description: The project aims to build a complete web application that is a clone of the famous AirBnB

+Command interpeter: